jacobbexten/PostbackDelivery/README.md

 # Postback Delivery Mini Project

 ## **Description**
-A [PHP](ingestion_agent/ingest.php) application that ingests http requests (RAW POST DATA) along with a [Go](delivery_agent/main.go) application that delivers http responses stored in a log file.
+A [PHP server](ingestion_agent/ingest.php) that ingests http requests (RAW POST DATA) along with a [Go server](delivery_agent/main.go) that delivers http responses stored in a log file.
 Redis is used as a queue between them.

 <br />